FaboBorgesLima/rust-store/README.md

 -   backend:
     -   create .env using .env.example as example.
-    -   create a secrets/db_password.txt with the db password.
+    -   create a secrets/db_root_password.txt with the root password.
     -   start using:
         `docker compose up`
 -   frontend: